rocher/advent-of-code/2023/03/README.md

 **Solution**: replace digits by dot characters `'.'` as soon as digit of a PN is detected.
 This operation is called *Part Number Extraction*.
 Quite drastic, right?
-But, yeah!, with no requirements everything is valid ;)
+But .. yeah!, with no requirements everything is valid :sunglasses:.

 #### Putting it all together